Alotor/din/README.md

 println("HELLO WORLD")
 ```

-If, on the other hand, you don't want to execute a SHELL that contains in it's path the language binaries you can do:
+If, on the other hand, you want to execute a SHELL that contains in its path the language binaries you can do:

 ```
 din <language>/bash